 Initiated in 2013, LAUNCH Invitational Residency is a nomination-based professional development program for artists emerging from Chicago-area undergraduate schools.

 In a series of workshops, artist talks, panel discussions, and site visits, students are exposed to working artists and professionals from a wide array of contexts throughout the city, making this an excellent opportunity to develop contacts outside of academia.
 Ongoing engagement with a growing alumni network helps students build their community of peers and be proactive about their career development.

 Informed largely by the self-assessments that resident artists complete during the application process, the LAUNCH curriculum combines structured workshops and conversations, assigned readings, group activities, and focused individual work.
-A highly personalized Artist Plan assignment guides the curriculum's structure.
+The Creative Project Canvas guides the curriculum's structure.

 Monday - Designing a vision for the future + developing a plan for your goals

 Future Micro Bio + 3 Goals + BIG Question Share-Out | Brandon Alvendia // Selina Trepp // Penny Duff

 Personal Values and How to Use Your Map + Compass | Lee Anderson

 Your Inclusive Art World | Felicia Holman // Latham Zearfoss

 Tuesday - Compiling Tools for Success + Building Community